 Our degree programme

-This programme is for students who have previously studied Level 3 science subjects but who lack the qualifications needed for direct entry into Stage 1 of the BSc.
+This programme is for students whose academic qualifications are not appropriate for direct entry on to Stage 1 of our BSc programmes.
 It is also suitable for those who are returning to study following a period in work where they may have gained relevant experience but do not have traditional academic qualifications.

 In your foundation year, you study chemistry and mathematics and take part in practical classes.
 On successful completion of your foundation year, you will have reached a standard above A level and so be fully equipped to tackle any of the BSc or MChem degree courses.

 Chemistry at Kent is a distinctive programme and includes a set of ‘chemistry in context’ modules where you apply your knowledge to specific case studies.
 For example, in our first-year Disasters module, you choose a chemical disaster and use your understanding of chemical phenomenon to formulate a disaster management plan.